-Each centre holds and annually updates a business continuity plan (available on request).
+The Centre holds and annually updates a business continuity plan (available on request).
 This provides a risk assessment 'level' for identified emergencies, appropriate action to minimise the risk and action to take should the emergency occur.

 The display screen regulations